 Office Hours: see link in left menu

-Position: Associate Professor; Department Chair
+Position: Professor; Department Chair

 Area Specialization: Rhetoric and Composition; Cultural Rhetoric

 This article draws upon Seth Moglen’s psychoanalytic framework of mourning and melancholy most clearly detailed in his book, Mourning Modernity: Literary Modernism and the Injuries of American Capitalism.
 It is envisioned as part of a larger book project which proffers a theory of how early American Modernism, with its attendant capitalist underpinnings, affected writers and their conceptualization of marginalized and racialized others in literary modernism.
 I focus most specifically on Ernest Hemingway’s short stories of the 1920s.